pabloppp/Facebook-Events/readme.md

 This is not a NPM module, so if you want to use it in you project you can just copy the `fb-events-es6` folder (if you're using ES6) or the `fb-events-es5` folder if you're using ES5  inside your project and then import it however you want (require/import)...

+#### The Object: eventOptions
+This object accepts 5 parameters:
+- lat: latitude of the current position
+- lon: longitude of the current position
+- dist: radius of the search (I think it's in Km but meh)
+- limit: limit of locations to search events.
+This is actually not the final number of events as facebook api might return locations without events.
+- filter: if false, return the list of ALL the nearby locations, independently of the events they might have.
+If true it returns the list of the nearby events, with the location of the event in a field called `venue`

+This means this simple code can also work to find the nearby Facebook locations, not just the events 👍

 ### Examples